Avi-Choksi/Solar-Irradiance-Analysis/README.md

-# Solar-Irradiance-Analysis
+# Solar Irradiance Analysis

-A Neural Network and a regression model that predicts internal temperatures of power converters using solar irradiance and climate data
+This project showcases a dense Neural Network and a multivariate regression model being used to predict internal temperatures of power converters in solar farms using solar irradiance and climate data.